The New Brain Devices in Psychiatry: A Brief Review

 Glen Spielmans, PhD, is an assistant professor of psychology at Metropolitan State University in St. Paul, MN.

-Marcia L. Zuckerman, MD is the Medical Director of Inpatient Psychiatry at Walden Behavioral Care in Waltham, MA.
+Marcia L. Zuckerman, MD is director of Psychiatric Services at Walden Behavioral Care in Waltham, MA.